 The Mustang’s performance in this area very much depends on how you look at it.
 On the one hand, a European coupe of this size, with this much power, will cost you many, many more thousands to buy, making the Mustang look like something of a bargain.
 And, while depreciation on the Ford is heavier in percentage terms, the overall amount you’ll lose is lessened hugely by the lower purchase price, so on that score, you won’t be any more out of pocket after your average three-year ownership period.
-However, even the smaller-engined version only returns around 30mpg, while the V8 doesn’t do much more than 20mpg according to official figures.
-By any standard, that’s thirsty.
+However, even the smaller-engined version isn't spectacular when it comes to fuel economy, while the V8 is thirsty by any standard, that’s thirsty.
 Tax bills will also be hefty due to the correspondingly sky-high CO2 emissions, and bills for insurance, maintenance and tyres will also be very steep.
 Sure, a Mustang is never going to be a rational purchase, but don’t be seduced by the low price before doing all the other sums.

 How reliable is it?

 Although the Mustang has existed in one form or another for decades, this is the first generation of the car to be offered for general sale in Britain, so UK-specific reliability data on the car is very difficult to come by.
 It doesn’t share much of its mechanical make-up with any other common European Ford models, either, so you won’t get many clues there.
-On the plus side, Ford ranks fairly highly in Warranty Direct’s rankings for manufacturer reliability, and because it’s a Ford, repairs and maintenance on your Mustang are likely to be cheaper than on an equivalent Audi or BMW.
+On the plus side, Ford ranks fairly highly in Warranty Direct’s rankings for manufacturer reliability, and solidly mid-table in JD Power's 2018 Vehicle Dependability Study, and because it’s a Ford, repairs and maintenance on your Mustang are likely to be cheaper than on an equivalent Audi or BMW.
 The three-year/60,000-mile warranty you get as standard is pretty much par for the course.

 How safe is it?